jundalisay/sp/content/en/research/diogenes/lives/chapter-81.md

 He, having been banished from his own country, lived at Zancle, in Sicily, and at Catana.

-II.
-He was a pupil of Boton the Athenian; or, as another account again affirms, of Archelaus.
+<sup>2</sup> He was a pupil of Boton the Athenian; or, as another account again affirms, of Archelaus.

 He was, if we may believe Sotion, a contemporary of Anaximander.

-III.
-He wrote poems in hexameter and in elegiac verse; and also he wrote iambics against Hesiod and Homer, attacking the things said in their poems about the Gods.
+<sup>3</sup> He wrote poems in hexameter and in elegiac verse; and also he wrote iambics against Hesiod and Homer, attacking the things said in their poems about the Gods.
 He also used to recite his own poems.

+He:
-It is said likewise, that he argued against the opinions of Thales and Pythagoras, and that he also attacked Epimenides.
-He lived to an extreme old age; as he says somewhere himself:
+- argued against the opinions of Thales and Pythagoras
+- attacked Epimenides

+He lived to an extreme old age.

 Threescore and seven long years are fully passed, Since first my doctrines spread abroad through Greece: